DuaneDibbley/DDShapes/README.md

 Equirectangular Radius places vertices of the ellipse the such that the angle between the radii is constant.
 Equal Arc Length places the vertices of the ellipse at (roughly) equal distance along the limit curve's arc length.
 This is a bit slow, however, calculating the arc length is non-trivial, though I have optimised it quite a bit.

-#### Known issues
-The thickness of the tube isn't exactly constant.
-This is especially visible if the ring has a high eccentricity and/or low segment count.
-I've been trying to fix this, but with the fix I had, Catmull-Clark subdivision breaks the tube thickness.
-I may eventually include an option to choose which is the lesser of two evils, but for now I'm not committing the fix until I've investigated options further.
+##### Tube thickness
+Equal Cross-Sections leaves the cross-sections at the size defined by the cross-section axes settings.
+However, if the ring is highly eccentric and/or has a very low segment count, this will cause the tube to be visibly thinner near accute angles and visible near obtuse angles.
+Constant Tube Thickness scales the cross-sections to accommodate for the varying thickness with highly eccentric rings and rings with a low segment count.
+However, if you then subdivide using a smoothing algorithm like Catmull-Clark, this may backfire and actually make the tube visibly thicker at accute angles and visible thinner at obtuse angles.

+I've not been able to find an all purpose algorithm, and these are the best I've been able to come up with so far.
+You need to choose on a case by case basis.